 An analysis of the valued added by industry sectors in the Inner West Council area in 2019/20 shows the three largest industries were:

 - Professional, Scientific and Technical Services (864 million or 10.8%)

 - Health Care and Social Assistance (813 million or 10.2%)

 In combination these three industries accounted for 2,428 million in total or 30.3% of the total value added by industry in the the Inner West Council area.

 In comparison, the same 3 industries in Australia accounted for 8.2% in Professional, Scientific and Technical Services; 8.7% in Health Care and Social Assistance and 8.3% in Construction.

 The major differences between the value added by industries of the Inner West Council area and Australia were:

-- A smaller percentage of value added by Electricity, Gas, Water and Waste Services (0.3% compared to 2.9%)
+- A larger percentage of value added by Rental, Hiring and Real Estate Services (6.4% compared to 3.3%)